anarchydevs/pixelmania.malisbuffbots/README.md

 - You can now request buffs from any buffer, (ex. can request rrfe from your ma bot, multi buff request is supported),
 - Bots can now automatically rebuff eachother (configurable in RebuffInfo.json),
 - New commands (macrobuffs, rebuff),
-    - Macrobuffs - dumps a macro of your current buffs to your character (ex. if you have rrfe and behe it will dump /macro preset /tell buffbot behe rrfe, skips team buffs)
+    - Buffmacro - dumps a macro of your current buffs to your character (ex. if you have rrfe and behe it will dump /macro preset /tell buffbot behe rrfe, skips team buffs)
     - Rebuff - checks your ncu and rebuffs you with all available nanos (skips team buffs)
 - Generic nano support (like composites, buffers with lowest current queue will buff you these)
 - Bots will now skip buffing nanos that they don't have